cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 Aggressive block times are feasible because the process is aimed at high performance, so to say dedicated validators with good network connectivity.
 This is quite different from PoW, which favors inclusion and must accommodate slower nodes with greater latency and less reliability.
 A Cosmos blockchain can handle thousands of transactions per second with confirmations taking seven seconds.

 Even though validation is delegated to a subset of all network nodes, the validators, the process avoids concentration of power.
-The community of users elect the validators, in a manner of speaking, by staking ATOM and thus, participating in both the rewards and the risks of committing to provide a reliable, responsible block validation service.
+The community of users elects the validators, in a manner of speaking, by staking ATOM and thus, participating in both the rewards and the risks of committing to providing a reliable, responsible block validation service.

 ## Upgradeability

 In any known blockchain, a change in the implementation requires an upgrade to the node software running on each node.
-In a disorderly process with voluntary participation this can result in a hard fork - a situation in which one constituency forges ahead with the old rules and another adopts new rules.
+In a disorderly process with voluntary participation, this can result in a hard fork - a situation in which one constituency forges ahead with the old rules and another adopts new rules.
 While this arrangement has positive aspects and proponents, it also has clear disadvantages in settings where **certainty** is a strict requirement.
 For example, uncertainty about transaction finality, regardless of how minuscule the uncertainty might be, may be unacceptable in settings that are concerned with registries and large assets.

 In a Tendermint blockchain, transactions are irreversibly finalized upon block creation and upgrades are themselves governed by the block creation and validation process, which leaves no room for uncertainty.
 Either the nodes agree to simultaneously upgrade their protocol, or the upgrade proposal fails.